itminedu/edu_distributions/README.md

 <p align="justify">

 Edu Open Source Developer Workstation is a distribution for the open source software developer, which contains necessary software and tools for the development of the open source projects of the Greek Ministry of Education, Research and Religious Affairs.
-The .iso distribution due to size (3.7GB) can be downloaded from this links: <A href="https://pithos.okeanos.grnet.gr/public/V7Nyum3zK15sRdAuhZXqi1">64bit</A>,<A href="https://pithos.okeanos.grnet.gr/public/Hmcjo1rWYSS3YtG12mbps7">32bit</A>

-he application increment will include seperate linux distributions for every different school grade after the categorization of the available open source educational software material for each grade.
+The application increment will include seperate linux distributions for every different school grade after the categorization of the available open source educational software material for each grade.

-There have been implemented three linux distributions for schools (preschool, elementary and technical education) so far.
+There have been implemented linux distributions for schools (preschool, elementary, junior high school, high school, technical education) and post secondary education so far.

+a.
+Description: Debian Linux Distribution enriched with open source educational software material for each grade.

 The .iso distribution is available for download here: <A href="https://pithos.okeanos.grnet.gr/public/V7Nyum3zK15sRdAuhZXqi1">64bit</A>,<A href="https://pithos.okeanos.grnet.gr/public/Hmcjo1rWYSS3YtG12mbps7">32bit</A>

 There are also available virtual machine images for each distribution through the following links:

 * Preschool Distribution <A href="https://pithos.okeanos.grnet.gr/public/OfWCDAQu5OJfEM8JF12Lo7">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/IbY7pqsxGaaRKBMuxKYGx2">32bit</A>

 * Elementary Distribution <A href="https://pithos.okeanos.grnet.gr/public/5lUvDwTJCDcWjsKUFQcsI2">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/6NXocDtK7Jsp1lHLBJRBZ2">32bit</A>

-* Technical Education Distribution <A href="https://pithos.okeanos.grnet.gr/public/BTpX31SjZewzeDdOT4lI95">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/FuIyWIVBQWPmM2fd1B4162">32bit</A>
+* Technical Education Distribution <A href="https://pithos.okeanos.grnet.gr/public/5BKKT5L939Q6Gc6xZVxuo7">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/FuIyWIVBQWPmM2fd1B4162">32bit</A>

 * JuniorHighSchool Education Distribution <A href="https://pithos.okeanos.grnet.gr/public/9MkDshalKSusqPJ2Y8bdB5">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/LjlsAqVXVGomhnN24eKYy4">32bit</A>

 * High School Education Distribution <A href="https://pithos.okeanos.grnet.gr/public/dr8jVl8t0xOlEsRP6e5NL">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/YKnycsg6eaX9NqASaPBvZ4">32bit</A>

 * PostSecondary (IEK) Education Distribution <A href="https://pithos.okeanos.grnet.gr/public/FBcJ9tcbnTZQuYNiSljje5">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/vZCihX3i3U1I6nZTJqV9R5">32bit</A>

+b.
+Description: Ubuntu Mate Linux Distribution enriched with open source educational software material for each grade.

+The .iso distribution is available for download here: <A href="https://pithos.okeanos.grnet.gr/public/sP9KGi6n35YglsZ44osZq6">64bit</A>,<A href="https://pithos.okeanos.grnet.gr/public/ibDJqbqGjBgy8HCmMP1V86 ">32bit</A>

+There are also available virtual machine images for each distribution through the following links:

+* Preschool Distribution <A href="https://pithos.okeanos.grnet.gr/public/noa1hOLv48xTc6Jqh4QHi5">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/fCcE9WBS5l4FfleDJvX093">32bit</A>

+* Elementary Distribution <A href="#">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/LK6nPVSDEYECIeUKfJuRW4">32bit</A>

+* Technical Education Distribution <A href="https://pithos.okeanos.grnet.gr/public/S4CLK7RjvHLIt2WQ4W58k7">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/n7oVPdEagAbOFVRMZ63Xx">32bit</A>

+* JuniorHighSchool Education Distribution <A href="#">64bit</A> <A href="#">32bit</A>

+* High School Education Distribution <A href="#">64bit</A> <A href="#">32bit</A>

+* PostSecondary (IEK) Education Distribution <A href="https://pithos.okeanos.grnet.gr/public/egE4bLOCLf6V46hoDqGxL3">64bit</A> <A href="https://pithos.okeanos.grnet.gr/public/cEGs2ZgW66TSAgu2EXYZK1">32bit</A>